dimitri-nicolo/calico/master/getting-started/kubernetes/installation/helm/index.md

   cidr: 10.0.0.0/8
 ```

->This should fall within `--cluster-cidr` configured for the cluster
+>**Note**: This should fall within `--cluster-cidr` configured for the cluster
+{: .alert .alert-info}

->Changing this value after installation will have no effect.
+>**Warning**: Changing this value after installation will have no effect.
+{: .alert .alert-info}

 ## Step 2: Install {{ site.prodname }} Core

-1. Install the chart, passing in the `my-values.yaml` file you crafted from the previous section:
+1. Install the chart, passing in the `my-values.yaml` file you crafted from the previous section, an additionally passing your image pull secrets:

    ```
    helm install ./tigera-secure-ee-core.tgz -f my-values.yaml